vigneshwar-cyb/Phishing-Mail-analysis/README.md

 # Phishing-Mail-analysis
-Analysed a Suspicious Mail to Check whether it is Phishing mail or not.
+Analysed a Suspicious Mail to Check whether it is a Phishing mail or not.